sjmulder/rng/README.md

 output.
 Ranges are specified as inclusive start and end line numbers.
 The first line is numbered 1.

-Ranges must not overlap or backtrack, that is to say, any range's _from_ must be greater than the previous range's _to_.
+Ranges may overlap or backtrack, but this will cause the input to be buffered in its entirety.

 ## Examples